 - 2 tablespoon canola oil

-- 1 inch fresh ginger, peeled and julienne
+- 1 -inch knob of ginger, peeled and julienne

 - 4 garlic cloves, julienne